mairadanielaferrari/bitnami-project/README.md

 Installed Version: CloudBees Jenkins Enterprise 2.89.1.7-rolling.
 I have installed a 14-day trial Cloudbees Jenkins Enterprise because of the following reason:

 In order to discover Bitnami containerized applications, I installed the GitHub Organization Folder plugin which requires a jenkinsfile (declarative pipeline) commited on each Github repository.
-As I do not have permissions to commit this file to Bitnami repositories, I installed the Cloudbees Jenkins Enterprise version that allows me to specify an unique jenkinsfile, hosted on a remote repository, that will used among all the discovered repositories.
+As I do not have permissions to commit this file to Bitnami repositories, I installed the Cloudbees Jenkins Enterprise version that allows me to specify an unique jenkinsfile, hosted on a remote repository, that will be used among each and every discovered repository.

 During installation, I installed default recommended plugins plus some specific ones needed to resolve the project assignment.
 Installed plugins can be found under the following URL.

 http://ec2-18-216-206-98.us-east-2.compute.amazonaws.com:8080/pluginManager/installed

-Under Linux, I installed the following tools:
+Under the EC2 Linux, I installed the following tools:

 - Docker
 - Git